 3. Making the most of government assistance

 Make sure you understand the rules around the entitlements awarded by the various government schemes, and how they can affect your cashflow.
-Benefits include:
+Benefits change from time to time but may include:

 - Family Tax Benefit Part A and Part B: you may be eligible if you have a dependent child or secondary student under 20 not receiving a pension, payment, or benefit such as Youth Allowance, and you also provide care for the child for at least 35% of the time.
 You must also meet an income test.